aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/GrantingPermissionsToNonAdminUserInMySQL.md

 ### Option 1: [mandatory_roles](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_mandatory_roles) with [SET DEFAULT ROLE](https://dev.mysql.com/doc/refman/8.0/en/set-default-role.html)

-This is recommended it there is only a handful and static set of user accounts that requires the privileges.
+This is recommended if there is only a small and static set of user accounts that require the privileges.

 | Pros                                                                          | Cons                                                                                  |
 |-------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|